Telephone and internet access in the home

 Access to a telephone and access to communication via the internet helps to maintain social connectedness.
 It enables social contact with friends and family in the absence of frequent face-to-face contact.
 The telephone also ensures an adequate line of communication in times of need and emergency.

 The internet is an important means of accessing a wide range of information and services.
 People who are unable to access information technologies or who are without the skills to use them run the risk of being excluded from possible social, educational, cultural and economic benefits.
-This may have adverse effects on their educational outcomes, employment prospects and other aspects of wellbeing.
+This may have adverse effects on their educational outcomes and employment prospects.

 Current level and trends